Should You Use Your BPO’s AI Solutions?

 There’s no universal answer, but there is a smart way to approach the decision.

-If you’re early in your AI journey, stretched thin, cautious about the investment, or don’t have the investment, starting with your BPO’s AI tools is a smart and low-risk entry point.
+If you’re early in your AI journey, stretched thin, cautious about the investment, or don’t have the investment, starting with your BPO’s AI tools is a low-risk entry point that makes a lot of sense.
 You can start gaining experience without a heavy lift or a heavy invoice.

 But if you’re a bit more established in your AI journey, you’re comfortable evaluating, managing and investing in a tool yourself, and you’re building out a long-term strategy, then selecting your own solution may bring you the most benefits.